James Boaden: Biographer

 He was the son of William Boaden, a merchant in the Russia trade.
 He was born at Whitehaven, Cumberland, on 23 May 1762, and at an early age came with his parents to London, where he was educated for commerce.
 After serving some time in a counting-house, he turned his attention to journalism, and in 1789 was appointed editor of the Oracle newspaper, which had been started in that year as a rival to the World.
 Boaden entered himself at the Middle Temple, but does not appear to have been called to the bar.
 He died on 16 February 1839.

 Dramatic works

 Boaden's first dramatic piece was Osmyn and Daraxa, a Musical Romance, acted in 1793.
 His next play, Fontainville Forest, 1794, founded on Ann Radcliffe's Romance of the Forest, was received with applause at Covent Garden.
-From 1795 to 1803 he continued to write plays which were well received: The Secret Tribunal, 1795, based on Benedikte Naubert's Hermann von Unna; Italian Monk, 1797, founded on Mrs. Radcliffe's novel of the same name; Cambro Britons, 1798; Aurelio and Miranda, 1799; Voice of Nature, 1803; Maid of Bristol, 1803.
+From 1795 to 1803 he continued to write plays which were well received: The Secret Tribunal, 1795, based on Benedikte Naubert's Hermann von Unna; Italian Monk, 1797, founded on Mrs. Radcliffe's novel of the same name; Cambro-Britons, 1798; Aurelio and Miranda, 1799; The Voice of Nature, 1802; Maid of Bristol, 1803.